Demography

 (CURes at LMU, 2016)

-Around 39% of the burn area is covered by green vegetation, this is significantly higher than the Los Angeles County average of 20%.
+Around 39% of the burn area is covered by green vegetation.
+This is significantly higher than the Los Angeles County average of 20%.

-About 9% of residents within the burn area suffer from Asthma.
+About 9% of residents within the burn area suffer from asthma.
 Wildfire smoke contains a mix of pollutants that can trigger and worsen respiratory symptoms.

 The burn area is in the 81st percentile for wildfire risk, according to Federal Emergency Management Agency (FEMA)'s National Risk Index.
 This means that this community is more at risk of wildfires than 81% of all other wildfire-prone communities across the United States.